Sarat Chandra Chattopadhyay: Impact and legacy

 The phenomenal popularity of Sarat Chandra Chattopadhyay has been attested by some of the most prominent writers as well as literary critics across India in their writings.
 Most of the authors in Assam and Odisha, at least before the Independence, read him admiringly in original Bengali; rest of India read him in translations in varying quality.

 Publishers were never tired of reprinting his works; he remains the most translated, the most adapted and the most plagiarized author.
 His novels also reached a number of people through the medium of film and he is still an important force in Indian cinema.

-O. N. V. Kurup writes "...Sarat Chandra's name is cherished as dearly as the names of eminent Malayalam novelists.
+Malayalam poet and lyricist O. N. V. Kurup writes "...Sarat Chandra's name is cherished as dearly as the names of eminent Malayalam novelists.
 His name has been a household word".

 Dr Mirajkar informs "the translations of Sarat Chandra created a stir amongst the readers and writers all over Maharashtra.
 He has become a known literary personality in Maharashtra in the rank of any popular Marathi writers including H. N. Apte, V. S. Khandekar, N. S. Phadke and G. T. Madkholkar".

 Jainendra Kumar, who considers that his contribution towards the creation and preservation of cultural India is second, perhaps, only to that of Gandhi, asks a rhetorical question summing up Sarat Chandra's position and presumably the role of translation and inter-literary relationship: "Sarat Chandra was a writer in Bengali; but where is that Indian language in which he did not become the most popular when he reached it?"

-Films

-His works have been made into around fifty films in many Indian languages.
-Particularly, his novel Devdas has been made into sixteen versions, from Bengali, Hindi to Telugu.
-Parineeta has also been made thrice in Hindi.
-In 1957 Bardidi was made by director Ajoy Kar.
-Rajlakshmi O Srikanta and Indranath Srikanta O Annadadidi by Haridas Bhattacharya in 1958 and 1959 respectively, Majhli Didi (1967) by Hrishikesh Mukherjee and Swami (1977), for which he was awarded the Filmfare Award for Best Story, are other adaptations.
-Another famous film Chhoti Bahu (1971) is based on his novel Bindur Chhele.
-His novel 'Datta' was adapted into a Bengali film as Datta (film) in 1951 directed by Saumyen Mukhopadhyay starring Sunanda Banerjee and Manoranjan Bhattacharyya with Ahindra Choudhury as Rashbehari, and again in 1976 starring Suchitra Sen and Soumitra Chatterjee.
-The film Sabyasachi (film) was released in 1977 based on his work Pather Dabi.

-The other movies based on his novel were Nishkriti, and Apne Paraye (1980) by Basu Chatterjee, starring Amol Palekar.
-The Telugu film Thodi Kodallu (1957) is also based on this novel.
-Gulzar's 1975 film, Khushboo is majorly inspired by his work Pandit Mashay.
-The 1961 Telugu film Vagdanam by Acharya Aatreya is loosely based on his novel Datta.
-Also the 2011 film Aalo Chhaya is based on his short story, Aalo O Chhaya.'Chandranath'is also another film made based on his novel in the year 1957 and Suchitra Sen and Uttam Kumar played the main role.